There are all kinds of things that you must keep track of when you’re going fishing.

 To a certain extent, yes.
 However, the combination of water vapor, gas atoms, and an assortment of other particles all produce a light force on the surface of the earth.

-At the top of a mountain, you are going to have less air above you than if you were at sea level.
+At the top of a mountain, you have less air above you than if you were at sea level.

 Therefore, a location at altitude has a lower barometric pressure than one at sea level.